S4J-DEV/S4J-SRC/changes/about.md

 - [LibRedirect] is a software I personally suggest test out as it allows for redirecting popular/crontrivercial platforms to alternitive [FOSS]/[Libre] frontends that typically respect users privacy to a higher degree.

+- [HetrixTools] and spefically the [HetrixToolsUptimeMonitor] is an amazing free tool for uptime tracking, and it is actually what I use for this site!
+Definetly check it out if you need uptime tracking.

 - More To Come, (Maybe)

 ## My Side Projects.